You made it through the interview! But, before you end your day, follow these three valuable steps to leave a lasting impression.

 Thank you for meeting with me today to discuss the [name of job and reference number] position with your company.
 I really appreciate the time you took to get to know me and hear about my skills, experiences, and qualifications in [area of expertise].

-After speaking with you (or the interview panel), I am confident that I would be an ideal candidate for this role, offering the quick learning and adaptability that is needed to succeed with your diverse clientele.
-In addition to my enthusiasm and strong work ethic, I would bring the technical and analytical skills necessary to get the job done.
+After speaking with you (or the interview panel), I am confident that I would be an ideal candidate for this role, offering [desired skills the employer is seeking], which are needed to succeed with your diverse clientele.
+In addition to my enthusiasm and strong work ethic, I would bring the technical and analytical skills necessary to complete [specific tasks and duties of the position].

 I am very interested in working with your talented team and I look forward to hearing from you once the final decisions are made.
 Please feel free to contact me at any time.
 If you require any further information, I can be reached at (555) 555-4723.